danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.reportSpam.html" name="channels.reportSpam">Reports some messages from a user in a supergroup as spam; requires administrator rights in the supergroup: channels.reportSpam</a>

+* <a href="messages.getEmojiGroups.html" name="messages.getEmojiGroups">Represents a list of emoji categories, to be used when selecting custom emojis: messages.getEmojiGroups</a>

+* <a href="messages.getEmojiStatusGroups.html" name="messages.getEmojiStatusGroups">Represents a list of emoji categories, to be used when selecting custom emojis to set as custom emoji status: messages.getEmojiStatusGroups</a>

+* <a href="messages.getEmojiProfilePhotoGroups.html" name="messages.getEmojiProfilePhotoGroups">Represents a list of emoji categories, to be used when selecting custom emojis to set as profile picture: messages.getEmojiProfilePhotoGroups</a>

+* <a href="auth.requestFirebaseSms.html" name="auth.requestFirebaseSms">Request an SMS code via Firebase: auth.requestFirebaseSms</a>

 * <a href="auth.requestPasswordRecovery.html" name="auth.requestPasswordRecovery">Request recovery code of a 2FA password, only for accounts with a recovery email configured: auth.requestPasswordRecovery</a>

 * <a href="account.resendPasswordEmail.html" name="account.resendPasswordEmail">Resend the code to verify an email to use as 2FA recovery method: account.resendPasswordEmail</a>